 Everything was going very well finding my way from the small French town where I spent the last 9 days, on a bus, to a train and then another train to the Metro.
 The walk through the Metro to the number four was very long with my heavy bag with the days of camping, getting little sleep and everything stirred up with intense yoga sessions.
 I was excited to discover I had a few hours to wait before the overnight train was due to depart.
 I just need to put my heavy bag into a locker and head out.

 The last time I was in Paris, it was 1987, I was at the airport waiting for my plane.
 We could not leave because they were fixing something on the plane and it could be fixed any minute, which turned out to be nearly 200 minutes.
-My second trip to Paris it would be different.
-The sign at the baggage counter reads, “For security reasons the baggage storage area is closed”.
+My second trip to Paris would be different.
+The sign at the baggage counter read, “For security reasons the baggage storage area is closed”.

 Update: August 2015 I was again in the Paris train station.
 I went to see that nice cafe I enjoyed many years ago, it was not there.
 Instead was a Starbucks.
 But this time there were no ominous warnings or suspicious older women with luggage.